Mausoleoo/Attention-Recurrent-Residual-UNet-for-Brain-MR-Image-Segmentation/README.md

 # Attention Recurrent Residual U-Net for Brain MR Image Segmentation

 This repository contains an implementation of an Attention Recurrent Residual UNet (AR2-UNet) for semantic segmentation of brain MR images, specifically targeting the FLAIR abnormality regions.
+Identifying FLAIR abnormalities in brain MR images is critical in detecting and analyzing various neurological conditions, including tumors, strokes, and multiple sclerosis.
+A model like AR2-UNet, which is tailored to accurately capture these abnormal regions, **can significantly assist radiologists in making faster, more accurate diagnoses**.
+This contributes to more effective patient management, potentially allowing for earlier interventions and better patient outcomes.

+What is FLAIR?

+FLAIR, or Fluid-Attenuated Inversion Recovery, is an MRI technique that suppresses signals from cerebrospinal fluid, making it easier to see abnormalities in brain tissue.
+This helps highlight lesions and damage, useful for diagnosing conditions like multiple sclerosis, strokes, and tumors.

 --------------------------------------------------------------------------------------------------------------------------------
 # Architecture Overview